 The PMO and its methodologies have evolved to encompass a large scheme of processes.
-Yet, resource requesting process largely remains unstructured.
+Yet, the resource requesting process remains unstructured.

-We are all familiar with the endless loop that the staff request process creates.
+We are all familiar with the endless loop that the staff resource request creates.
 When a requirement arises, the manager in charge gets in touch with the resource manager.
 The resource manager in turn gets in touch with different team leads to find the particular resource with the stated requirements.
 This process is not only cumbersome and time consuming but also largely undefined.
 Part of the problem is the fact that a typical project unit is most often not equipped with a resource scheduling tool that makes availability statuses clear.

 Thus, the resource request process, which should ideally be a priority, ends up being something that teams compromise on.
 Here are a few quick fixes to help you get out of the resource request loop:

 What is wrong: Most organizations hardly have a protocol that managers have to follow while placing a resource request.
 As a result, resource managers either have to skim through a long list of unwanted details or have to follow up for essential information.
 Added to that, they receive an overwhelming number of resource requests on a daily basis.
 The process further becomes laborious when they are left without a resource scheduling tool that can assess such situations.

 How to fix it: Standardize the resource requesting process by specifying both minimum and maximum number of fields applicable.
 Make certain aspects like availability (in terms of scheduling), years of experience, location etc., mandatory.
 Besides the nature of the request, the timeline it comes with is important too.
 Make sure to have about 6-8 weeks allocated to such requests.

 2. All key members must be given complete forecasting visibility